 Visiting Hours and Services

-The museum is officially opened
+The museum officially opened to the public on April 13, 2019.

 Visiting Hours: Weekdays from 10:00am – 3:00pm